Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: `{void}`

-The contract reallocates over `seatStagings`, which are associations of seats with new allocations to be used in reallocation.
+The contract reallocates over `seatStagings`, which are associations of `seats` with new `allocations` to be used in reallocation.
 There must be at least two `seatStagings` in the array argument.

 The reallocation only succeeds if it:
-1 Conserves rights (the amounts specified have the same total value as the current total amount)
+1 Conserves rights (the specified `amounts` have the same total value as the current total amount)
 2 Is 'offer-safe' for all parties involved.
 Offer safety is checked at the staging step.

-The reallocation is partial, only applying to seats associated with the `seatStagings`.
+The reallocation is partial, only applying to `seats` associated with the `seatStagings`.
 By induction, if rights conservation and offer safety hold before, they hold after a safe reallocation.

-This is true even though we only re-validate for seats whose allocations change.
-A reallocation can only effect offer safety for those seats, and since rights are conserved for the change, overall rights are unchanged.
+This is true even though we only re-validate for `seats` whose `allocations` change.
+A reallocation can only effect offer safety for those `seats`, and since rights are conserved for the change, overall rights are unchanged.

 Reallocate throws these errors: